By and

 Another exciting application of AI in our work is a mobile app that measures coffee cherry ripeness.
 This capability is available for large commercial farms that can afford optical high-volume cherry processors but not for smallholders.
 We intend to democratize ripeness evaluation with an innovative tool that:

 This technology provides farmers with real-time objective feedback to help them harvest their coffee at the optimal time.
 This improves coffee quality and increases the value farmers can obtain for their crops.
-It’s a perfect example of how AI can bridge the knowledge gap and empower smallholders with expert-level insights.
+It’s an excellent example of how AI can bridge the knowledge gap and empower smallholders with expert-level insights.

 Future Potential